Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The federal Age Discrimination in Employment Act prohibits employers with more than 20 employees from discharging or otherwise discriminating on the basis of age against employees who are age 40 or older.
 Involuntary retirement of employees with satisfactory performance violates the act, although certain highly compensated executives may be required to retire at 65.
 An employer may discriminate on the basis of age only when age is a genuine occupational qualification necessary for the safe and efficient operation of the business.

-Under Title VII of the Civil Rights Act of 1964, employers with 15 or more employees are prohibited from refusing to hire, discharging or otherwise discriminating against any individual in the terms and conditions of employment because of race, colour or national origin.
+Under Title VII of the Civil Rights Act of 1964, employers with 15 or more employees are prohibited from refusing to hire, discharging or otherwise discriminating against any individual in the terms and conditions of employment because of race, color or national origin.
 Unlawful discrimination exists either when an employer intentionally discriminates against a member of a protected group or when a neutral policy or practice that cannot be justified by business necessity has an unintentional adverse impact on a protected class of employees.

-States also prohibit race discrimination.
+States also prohibit race discrimination in state anti-discrimination statutes.

 Section 503 of the Rehabilitation Act requires federal government contractors to take affirmative action to employ and advance in employment qualified individuals with disabilities.
 Section 504 of the Rehabilitation Act prohibits disability discrimination by recipients of federal funds.
 The Americans with Disabilities Act prohibits private employers with 15 or more employees from discriminating against employees or applicants with disabilities.
 The Rehabilitation Act and the Americans with Disabilities Act seek to ensure access to equal employment opportunities based on merit.
 These laws prohibit an employer from discriminating against an individual with a disability if the individual is able to perform the essential functions of the specific job held or sought.